USFWS/secas/_posts/2021-10-21-the-swap-survey-says.md

 layout: post
 published: true
 title: >-
-  Preliminary results from SWAP survey
+  The SWAP survey says...
 author: >-
   Louise Vaughn, User Support for the Southeast and South Atlantic Blueprints
 hero:
   name: SWAPsurveychart.png
-  alt: Bar chart of responses to survey question about potential data sources for Conservation Opportunity Areas.
-The following number of states reported planning to use these datasets: priority sites and habitats for SGCN (including watersheds) - 12, location of existing protected areas - 12, partner priorities - 8, Southeast Conservation Blueprint - 8, Integrated Natural Resources Management Plans (INRMPs) - 2, other - 3, Not sure - 2.
+  alt: Bar chart of responses to survey question about potential data sources for Conservation Opportunity Areas, showing the number of states planning to use these datasets.
+Priority sites and habitats for SGCN (including watersheds) - 12, location of existing protected areas - 12, partner priorities - 8, Southeast Conservation Blueprint - 8, Integrated Natural Resources Management Plans (INRMPs) - 2, other - 3, Not sure - 2.
   caption: >-
     The number of states that reported planning to use these datasets to identify Conservation Opportunity Areas, from the SWAP alignment survey.
   headerClass: light-text